Taco (musician): Career

-In 1989, he briefly flirted with contemporary dance music by releasing a pair of singles, "Love Touch" and "Got to Be Your Lover", that were styled after the high energy disco sound popularized by Stock Aitken Waterman.
+In 1989, he briefly flirted with contemporary dance music by releasing a pair of singles, "Love Touch" and "Got to Be Your Lover", that were styled after the high energy disco sound popularised by Stock Aitken Waterman.
 Afterwards, he repositioned himself as a swing/soul singer.
 He has collaborated with Geff Harrison of Kin Ping Meh fame.

 Between 1989 and 1996, Taco worked as an actor.
 He had television acting roles in Friedrichstadt Palast and Das Erbe der Guldenburgs, and an appearance in the film Karniggels.
-He also appeared as "Chico" in the theater production of Marx Brothers Radio Show, and played lead roles in Shakespeare Rock n Roll in Berlin and Shakespeare as We Like It in Austria.
+He also appeared as "Chico" in the theatre production of Marx Brothers Radio Show, and played lead roles in Shakespeare Rock n Roll in Berlin and Shakespeare as We Like It in Austria.

-He currently resides in Germany, performing with his band and as a gala artist.

 On 11 October 2009, the first channel of Russian TV, 1TV, filmed the program Songs of the 20th Century.
 Taco appears with "Puttin' On the Ritz" in the sequence about the 1930s.
 The show was broadcast in January 2010.
 On 27 November 2009 he performed "Puttin' On the Ritz" and "Singin' in the Rain" at the Olympic Stadium in Moscow, Russia.
 Furthermore, he was the star guest in the "New Year's Eve Show 2009" of Russian TV, which had about 84 million viewers in more than 20 countries.

 In July 2010, Cleopatra Records Los Angeles released an entirely new re-recording of "Puttin' On the Ritz".
 Taco's vocals were recorded in Germany and the backing tracks with top studio musicians in their studio in L.A.
 On 1 March 2011, DingDing Music released the original song "Timeless Love" that was written and produced by Edgar Rothermich and Matthias Muentefering in the late 1980s.
 The studio recording that Taco performed as a duet with the singer Rozaa Wortham in Berlin was remixed in late 2010 in the U.S. and is now available for download.

 On 11 March 2011, RTL Germany broadcast The Ultimate Chartshow - the most successful Evergreens of all time, where he appeared with "Puttin' On The Ritz".